Five Ways Paid Search Influences the Zero Moment of Truth

 Shoppers are using their smart phones to research products and read reviews like never before.
 It will be a while before you can fully tie together mobile research to in-store purchases, but you can get started by thinking about the metrics your business could use such as online-to-offline return on ad spend, online cost per retail store visit and online-to-offline conversion rate.
-You can learn more about ways Google is tying offline to online here.

 Quick fact: 79% of consumers now say they use a smartphone to help with shopping₂

 For every retailer, there are certain days of the week or times in the year that produce a dramatic shift in conversion rates as shoppers are ready to buy.
 These can be related to holidays, or as we’ve recently seen in the apparel industry, the shifting weather patterns.
 Predicting these changes and making tweaks when necessary becomes critical to driving the most revenue during these peak periods.
 Adlucent uses predictive technology to identify seasons for every product, predicting changes in AOV and CVR and adjusting CPC’s proactively.

 Adlucent helps retailers engage with shoppers during the Zero Moment of Truth through a deep understanding of retail consumer behavior.
 Interested in learning more?
 Contact us now.